hljiang0720/hljiang.github.io/_pages/teaching.md

 ### <i class="fa fa-fw fa-chalkboard-teacher" aria-hidden="true"></i> Courses taught at Miami University

 * **CYB 235 Computer Networks (Spring 2023)**
+  * Introduction to the fundamentals of computer networking, five layers of the ISO/OSI and TCP/IP protocol stack and the practical and conceptual skills needed to build simple local area networks, perform basic device configurations, and implement subnet schemes and their IP addressing.
+Students will also configure and troubleshoot simulated networks consisting of end devices, switches and routers.
+The course will also cover appropriate security aspects for each of the above layers, concepts and topics in Internet of Things (IoT) including architecture, communications, security, and applications.

 * **CYB 234 System Administration and Scripting for Cybersecurity (Fall 2022)**
   * Introduction to Linux and Windows system administration tasks focusing on system administration skills, administering user capabilities, the file system, access controls, and other system services (e.g., firewall, and networking).